shinywhitebox/couch_jwt_auth/README.md

 I know next to zero erlang.
 Perhaps all of below is obvious to erlangers.

+# The ...
+Easier Way
+- Create another docker container from the couchdb 2.1.2, add build tools, built it, then extract the binaries
+- Build a custom docker container using said binaries

+# The Hard Way
 - Requires:
     - couchdb be installed, since it'll reference the couch_db.hrl include (and will need couch libs during tests)
     - ububtu16.04, because you want openssl1.0.0 not the 1.1 of later distros (erlang 19.3 expects 1.0.0)